-Arthur John Heinicke, Ph.D., Director of the New York State Agricultural Experiment Station at Geneva and Professor of Pomology.

-John Parker Hertel, Ph.D., Professor in Personnel Administration and Secretary of the College.
+Arthur John Heinicke, Ph.D., Director of the New York State Agricultural Experiment Station at Geneva and Professor of Pomology, and Head of the Department.
+John Parker Hertel, Ph.D., Professor in Personnel Administration and Secretary of

-Howard Styring Tyler, Ph.D., Professor in Personnel Administration in charge of vocational guidance and placement.
+Howard Styring Tyler, Ph.D., Professor in Personnel Administration in charge of Vocational Guidance and Placement.

-Leigh H. Harden, M.S., Associate Professor in Personnel Administration in charge of admissions.
+Leigh H. Harden, M.S., Associate Professor in Personnel Administration in charge of Admissions.